 Each has been using electronic data for approximately ten years, and their servers are all on site, with the exception of Gillies Hospital.
 It is a Southern Cross Affiliated institution and therefore has links to their central IT dept by the use of data channels.

-Server: Each protects their servers with temp controlled environments, and UPS power supply.
+Server: Each protects their servers with temperature controlled environments, and UPS power supply.
 One has a mirror off site backup.
 Two respondents used back up with a “RAID 1 “system, i.e. (mirrored settings/disks) duplicates data across every disk in the array, providing full redundancy.
 Two (or more) disks each store exactly the same data, at the same time, and at all times.
 Data is not lost as long as one disk survives.
 The other two use tape backup.
 The rate of back up depends on the frequency of their changing data.
-Some data is changing every 15-20 mins so required frequent back up.
+Some data is changing every 15-20 minutes so required frequent back up.
 All institutions performed a full backup every 24 hrs usually in the evenings.

-Recovery plans and times, varied greatly, but all claimed to be up and running less than 2 hours from a complete loss of power/server, one claims a time of 20 mins.
+Recovery plans and times, varied greatly, but all claimed to be up and running less than 2 hours from a complete loss of power/server, one claims a time of 20 minutes.

 Software Security: Thankfully each institution had a secure login and password system to protect the clinical data.
 Mercy/Ascot requires each of their staff to have their own unique password at login, which is stored encrypted.
 However there is also a generic “ward work station password” which is changed at regular intervals.
-This is issued by the IT dept. Auckland City Hospital uses a “Single sign-on” system.
+This is issued by the IT department.
+Auckland City Hospital uses a “Single sign-on” system.

 Internet: Three of the four allowed internet access at work stations, through individual login.
 The fourth has separate PCs for staff to access the internet during their free time.
-All restrict access or even ban access to certain web sites e.g. Facebook and trademe.
+All restrict access or even ban access to certain web sites e.g. Facebook and Trademe.
 The down loading of most things other than PDF files is also banned.
-All have appropriate, regularly updated anti virus software and also anti spyware/malware.
+All have appropriate, regularly updated antivirus software and also anti spyware/malware.

-Workstations: All do not allow the user to utilize software other that that approved by the IT department and certainly no access to the USB ports is allowed.
+Workstations: All do not allow the user to utilize software other than that approved by the IT department and certainly no access to the USB ports is allowed.

 Wireless network: None of the hospitals have a wireless network.
 However Mercy/Ascot are considering providing a Wi-Fi network in the operating theatre floor, thus allowing their visiting medical staff to have access to their rooms and limited internet access.
 There are no plans to integrate the Wi-Fi with the hospital’s EMR system.

-E-mail: At the work stations of all institutions no personal email accounts are allowed, through outlook, however ward and department email can be accessed through outlook after appropriate login.
+E-mail: At the work stations of all institutions no personal email accounts are allowed, through Outlook, however ward and department email can be accessed through Outlook after appropriate login.

 These results indicate that the physical side of security is well handled, and is consistent throughout these hospitals, and reflects the trends in most IT departments both in public and private sectors.
 The attempts to secure their software whilst technically good and correct, can be left open to breaches by the human factors of those responsible for the workstation once they have logged in.